 Your policy isn't just a neat certificate and a Direct Debit.
-Without wishing to sound hyperbolic, many people buy professional indemnity insurance without realising the potential business-saving benefit they have.
+The fact is, many people buy professional indemnity insurance without realising the true business-rescuing potential of it.

 Wouldn’t it be a shame to miss out on all that already-paid-for assistance just because you didn’t know when – or if – you should pick up the phone?

 To make the most of your policy (and to make sure you’re covered) you need to recognise a claim's warning signs and be aware of potential problems.

 After all, your insurance isn’t just there for when there’s an actual, confirmed claim against you.
 You can still make use of your insurer’s expertise even if a client is just pointing a finger.